Lean-Mean-Protein-Machine-Learning/LMPM/docs/get_started.md

 jupyter notebook
 ```

-You can start coding in the /notebooks folder now.
+You can start coding in the /notebooks folder now to develop new functions.

-If you have any problem, read in detail the steps below.
+5. Use the `lmpm` module inside the notebook:

-## How to use the lmpm module in jupyter notebooks:
+To import the `lmpm` module, an easy and elegant way is installing it from the

-#### Option 1 ("correct"):
+github repository (even if we have a local copy installed).
+For that, activate

-The best way to use the lmpm module is installing it from the github repo (even if we have a local copy installed).
-Activate the environment you are working with and install with pip:
+the environment you are working with and install with pip:

 ```
 conda activate lmpmdev